Information for Fostering Services

-- Advisors will discuss options with foster carers but will not tell them what to do.
+- Advisers will discuss options with foster carers but will not tell them what to do.

-- Advisors will not offer their personal opinion on issues raised, but offer advice based on the presenting problem and best practice guidelines, i.e. based on statutory guidance, national minimum standards etc. to enable the foster carer to make up their own mind about next steps.
+- Advisers will not offer their personal opinion on issues raised, but offer advice based on the presenting problem and best practice guidelines, i.e. based on statutory guidance, national minimum standards etc., to enable the foster carer to make up their own mind about next steps.

-- Fostering Advisors cannot take action on behalf of foster carers, however, Advisors will offer clear guidance on actions that carers can take on their own behalf.
+- Advisers cannot take action on behalf of foster carers, however, they will offer clear guidance on actions that carers can take on their own behalf.